harsh096/recipe-app/README.md

 # recipe-app
-Search recipes by any ingridient
+Search recipes by any ingredient